12:00 - 2:00pm

 Ripple - The Grateful Dead

 A: Buskers for the Mercado are required to purchase a license from Mesilla Town Hall.
-If I remember correctly, musicians also have to be current residenta of Doña Ana County.
+If I remember correctly, musicians also have to be current residents of Doña Ana County.
 Call the Events Coordinator at Mesilla Town Hall with any questions.

 Not exactly in this order, with a couple of repeats and no breaks during the 3+ hour set: